-Nineteen tsha esre (f) tish’a asar (m) 10+9=19, thus we can expect to see meanings associated with the number 10 and 9 to factor into the number nineteen.
+Nineteen tsha esre (f) tish’a asar (m) 10+9=19, meanings of ten and nine will factor into the number nineteen.
 Divine order, judgment, truth revealed or concealed.
 Nineteen is the 8th prime number, which also indicates links to the number eight.

 - Nineteenth Hebrew Letter: Koof Numerical value of one hundred.
 Pictographic meaning sun on the horizon, time, imitation (of God or enemy), circle.

 - Chavah or Eve has a Gematria value of 19.
 (See how the woman is associated with the number nine here.)

 Twenty esrim (n) Manhood.
 The age of accountability for those counted among the people for service, war, and worship.
 (Ex.
 30:14; 38:26, Lev.
 27:3, Num.
 1, 1 Chron.
 23:24; 27:23) Doubling of the number ten.
 Maturity, accountability, being counted, expectation.

 - Twentieth Hebrew Letter: Reish Numerical value of two hundred.
 Pictographic meaning a man’s head, authority, beginning, first, top.